 In collaboration with our summer camp partner Bellarmine University, we’re already making plans to keep your young actor safe.
 Here are some protective measures we’re implementing.

 Student Dropoff and Pickup

-- Students will perform in-person for invited guests, but audience size may be limited to ensure social distancing.
+Students will perform in-person for invited guests, but audience size may be limited to ensure social distancing.
 (Stay tuned for details.)
-We hope to provide clear face coverings for our actors so that facial expressions can be seen clearly during the show.
+We’ll provide clear face coverings for our actors so that facial expressions can be seen clearly during the show.

 If an individual student has to quarantine because of a potential exposure to COVID-19 outside of camp, the student may be able to continue participating virtually.
 If it isn’t possible, we’ll offer a refund.

 If a student enrolled in our camp (or an instructor) tests positive for COVID-19, we’ll follow Bellarmine’s guidance as we coordinate with Campus Health Services on the next step.
 If a camp can’t continue in person because of quarantine requirements, we’ll move to a virtual format.
 Please note that refunds will not be offered if we’re forced by circumstances to move a program online.

 If a student gets sick during a camp session, we’ll follow the CDC’s guidelines to minimize the risk of exposure for other students.